 A restaurant can be a place of exploration, a discovery of something different.
 It can also offer restoration, a feeling of genuine nourishment, and even homecoming – a place of connection within a community.
 At Gan Shan West, we seek to nourish you, our guests.

-Gan Shan West focuses on a diverse array of noodle dishes in a relaxed neighborhood environment.
-Dine in, eat at our outdoor courtyard, or take your food to go.
+We focus on a diverse array of Asian comfort dishes in a relaxed neighborhood environment.
+From Ramen to Rice Bowls, we invite you to dine in, eat at our outdoor courtyard, or take your food to go.

-Our menu changes seasonally (or sometimes simply inspirationally) while the Gan Shan commitment to a delicious, nourishing, and restorative food experience remains unwavering.
+Our West Asheville restaurant changes seasonally (or sometimes simply inspirationally) while the Gan Shan commitment to a delicious, nourishing, and restorative food experience remains unwavering.